 Tapping Into Future Resources

-Don’t think you need an emergency savings fund?
+Do you think you can get by with no emergency fund?
 So, if suddenly you need to do emergency home repairs that cost you thousands of dollars, where will you turn?
 Many people end up tapping into future financial resources like their kid’s college savings, or their retirement accounts.
 Failure to replace these funds could leave your children stuck with few options for higher education (or needing to take out a student loan) and the inability to enjoy your retirement (not to mention the IRS and state fees on your income taxes).

 Digging Further Into Debt